 It finally feels like summer here in the Midwest, and that means more time outside, soaking up the sunshine!

-Whether you’re heading to the park with your family, packing a basket for two, or hosting a backyard picnic for a neighbors or friends, this list of picnic-friendly recipes has something for every kind of get-together.
+Whether you’re heading to the park with your family, packing a basket for two, or hosting a backyard picnic for neighbors or friends, this list of picnic-friendly recipes has something for every kind of get-together.

 From classic sandwiches and summer sides to drinks and sweet treats, here are 15 easy picnic recipes that are perfect for sharing.